 - 1. Member States shall establish and maintain a national legislative, regulatory and organisational framework ('national framework') for spent fuel and radioactive waste management that allocates responsibility and provides for coordination between relevant competent bodies.
-The national framework shall provide for all of the following:: - (c) a system of licensing of spent fuel and radioactive waste management activities, facilities or both, including the prohibition of spent fuel or radioactive waste management activities, of the operation of a spent fuel or radioactive waste management facility without a licence or both and, if appropriate, prescribing conditions for further management of the activity, facility or both; - (d) a system of appropriate control, a management system, regulatory inspections, documentation and reporting obligations for radioactive waste and spent fuel management activities, facilities or both, including appropriate measures for the post-closure periods of disposal facilities; - (e) enforcement actions, including the suspension of activities and the modification, expiration or revocation of a licence together with requirements, if appropriate, for alternative solutions that lead to improved safety;
+The national framework shall provide for all of the following:: - (c) a system of licensing of spent fuel and radioactive waste management activities, facilities or both, including the prohibition of spent fuel or radioactive waste management activities, of the operation of a spent fuel or radioactive waste management facility without a licence or both and, if appropriate, prescribing conditions for further management of the activity, facility or both; - (d) a system of appropriate control, a management system, regulatory inspections, documentation and reporting obligations for radioactive waste and spent fuel management activities, facilities or both, including appropriate measures for the postclosure periods of disposal facilities; - (e) enforcement actions, including the suspension of activities and the modification, expiration or revocation of a licence together with requirements, if appropriate, for alternative solutions that lead to improved safety;

 The fundamental law governing the licensing and approval process for nuclear installations lies in the Building Act (No. 183/2006 Coll.) and the Atomic Act.
-Other important regulations in this legal area include the Act No. 500/2004 Coll., the code of administrative procedure, the Act No. 255/2012 Coll., on inspection (Inspection Code), the Act No. 100/2001 Coll., on assessment of impacts on the environment, and the Act No. 106/1999 Coll., on free access to information, and the associated legal regulations with a lower legal force.
+Other important regulations in this legal area include the Act No. 500/2004 Coll., the Code of Administrative Procedure, the Act No. 552/1991 Coll., on state supervision, the Act No. 244/1992 Coll., on assessment of impacts of development concepts and programs on the environment, the Act No. 100/2001 Coll., on assessment of impacts on the environment, and the Act No. 106/1999 Coll., on free access to information, and the associated legal regulations with a lower legal force.